Salesforce treats your LPs like leads, and your Stamford capital-raise team is fighting the funnel

 - Confidential fee and allocation data sits behind access controls strict enough that IR trusts it

-- Connects to your ERP, business intelligence dashboards and helpdesk software so the counterparty view is whole
+- Connects to your ERP, business intelligence (BI) dashboards and helpdesk software so the counterparty view is whole

 - You give up the Salesforce ecosystem of pre-built integrations and third-party apps